 What is Hemophilia: Top 10 Signs With Solutions

 Hemophilia is a very rare genetic-related bleeding disorder in which the blood does not clot properly.
-As a result, the inherent Haemophilia suffers from spontaneous and bleed for a longer tie after sustaining an injury.
+As a result, the inherent Haemophilia sufferers from spontaneous bleeding for a longer time after sustaining an injury.

-As we have discussed above hemophilia is a very rare, uncommon genetic bleeding disorder where we found that our blood loses its elasticity to clot properly.
+As we have discussed above, hemophilia is a very rare, uncommon genetic bleeding disorder where we find that our blood loses its elasticity to clot properly.

-As a result, the inherent Haemophilia suffers from spontaneous and leed for a longer time after sustaining an injury.
+As a result, the inherent Haemophilia sufferers suffer from spontaneous bleeding and take a longer time to heal after sustaining an injury.

-The lower the amount of factor, the more chance that bleeding will occur which can lead to serious health issues.
+The lower the amount of factor, the greater the chance that bleeding will occur, which can lead to serious health issues.

 The condition is caused by a mutation in one of the genes that affect the clotting of blood.